35 cybersecurity statistics to lose sleep over in 2025

 The U.S. government is also working to improve the recruitment process.
 The Cybersecurity and Infrastructure Security Agency (CISA) is among the most active government agencies recruiting IT talent.

-- The "State of Cybersecurity 2023" report from ISACA found that 71% of organizations have unfilled cybersecurity positions.
+- The "State of Cybersecurity 2024" report from ISACA found that 46% of organizations have unfilled non-entry-level cybersecurity positions.

-- Adding further insult to injury, that same study reported that 44% of organizations are managing staff with less than three years of cybersecurity experience.
-There are several reasons why organizations are managing an inexperienced workforce, including talented cybersecurity staff being recruited by other companies and poor salary incentives.
-Other top reasons employees leave, the survey said, are limited opportunities for promotion and high work stress levels.
+- Adding insult to injury, that same study reported that 44% of organizations are managing staff with less than three years of cybersecurity experience.
+An inexperienced workforce can result from talented cybersecurity staff being recruited by other companies and poor salary incentives.
+Other top reasons employees leave, the survey said, are limited opportunities for promotion and high work stress.

-If the previous statistics have you lying awake in the middle of the night, here's a statistic to help you sleep: According to Gartner's 2024 worldwide IT forecast, global IT spending is set to grow by 8% to $5.1 trillion.
-Cybersecurity will be a healthy benefactor of the spending growth, with Gartner reporting that 80% of CIOs plan to increase cybersecurity budgets in 2024.
+If the previous statistics have you lying awake in the middle of the night, here's a statistic to help you sleep: According to Gartner's 2025 worldwide IT forecast, global IT spending is set to grow by 9.3% to $5.74 trillion.

 Sean Michael Kerner is an IT consultant, technology enthusiast and tinkerer.
 He has pulled Token Ring, configured NetWare and has been known to compile his own Linux kernel.
 He consults with industry and media organizations on technology issues.